Wilfred/ag.el/README.md

 ## Installation

-ag.el currently works on Linux, Mac and Windows (with a few minor issues[1](https://github.com/Wilfred/ag.el/issues/26)).
+ag.el currently works on Linux, Mac and Windows.
 Patches or bug reports for other platforms are welcome.

 We currently support Emacs 23.4 or above, patches for other emacsen